htc-ccis2500/spring-2017/src/morea/xaml-ui/ex-calculator-app.md

 {{ page.morea_summary }}

 ## The Calculator App
-For this project, you can choose to create either a basic calculator such as the one you already have on your phone.
+For this project, you will create a basic calculator such as the one you already have on your phone.
 This will allow you to use different layout components, such as a grid view, and tie some simple code to run when events are fired in your application.

 Create a new Xamarin.Forms XAML application (CalculatorApp) and add it to GitHub.
 Push the initial template to the master branch on GitHub, but then remember to setup a development/feature branch to do your work so that you can create a pull-request for grading.